Best Southern Circuit Safaris In Tanzania

-Discovering Southern Circuit Safaris in Tanzania: Ruaha National Park and Selous Game Reserve.
+Discovering Southern Circuit Safaris in Tanzania: Ruaha National Park and Nyerere National Park (formerly Selous).
 Tanzania has just about everything you could wish for in an African safari holiday.
 Safaribookings, the largest online safari marketplace for safari tours, has declared it Africa’s best safari destination following a thorough analysis of reviews from travellers and experts alike.

 Most visitors travel to what is known as the Northern Circuit.
 This includes the dramatic Ngorongoro Crater, home to around 30,000 animals.
 Another popular destination is the vast Serengeti with its world-renowned Great Wildebeest Migration.
 Also high on the list are the exceptionally pretty Lake Manyara and Tarangire National Parks.